Rule 3745-85-01 | Contingency plans.

 (k) Plant mechanical contractors, "first call" and "second call".

-(l) All suppliers of equipment and chemicals normally used, "first call" and "second call".
+(l) All suppliers of equipment, chemicals and fuels normally used, "first call" and "second call."

 (m) Hospital, emergency squad and medical assistance.